lmos-ai/arc-tutorial/05-OwnAgent/README.md

 - Quote Finder - Fetches inspirational quotes based on themes or keywords
 - Color Palette Suggester - Generates color combinations using a color API based on a base color
 - Markdown Formatter - Converts plain text to properly formatted Markdown

+## Share your agent on github

+Share your agent by creating a pull request on https://github.com/lmos-ai/lmos-barcamp-agents/tree/main/agents:
+- Create a new folder in the `agents` directory with the name of your agent
+- Put your `*.agent.kts` and `*.functions.kts` files into that directory
+- Add an `agent.yaml` file to the directory, with file contents like in https://github.com/lmos-ai/lmos-barcamp-agents/blob/main/agents/meal-agent/agent.yaml (this file provides instructions routing to your agent in a multi-agent setup)